AprilGar/ExtendedProjectOneInstructions/Building-A-RESTful-API-With-Scala-Play/Part3.md

 ## Building the application

 Go back to your `ApplicationControllerSpec`.
-Make it extend `BaseSpecWithApplication`, go ahead and navigate to this trait to find
+Make it extend `BaseSpecWithApplication`.

+Command and click on `BaseSpecWithApplication`, this will navigate you to this traits information.
+You will see:

 ```scala
 trait BaseSpec extends AnyWordSpec with Matchers